Anger vs Rage: Difference and Comparison

 What is Rage?

 Rage is a higher degree of anger that makes humans an animal.
-A person with rage losses control over his behavior, talks disrespectfully with others, even harms persons physically.
+A person with rage losses control over his behaviour, talks disrespectfully with others, and even harms persons physically.

 Most of the time, rage also makes a person harm him by committing suicide.
-The behavior of the person becomes destructive and violent.
+The behaviour of the person becomes destructive and violent.

-Rage is developed in a person when he is restricted to enjoy his freedom, given too much freedom that he feels superior to everyone, unable to handle problems and thinks that only he is suffering from such situations, spending time with wrong people, and so on.
+Rage is developed in a person when he is restricted from enjoying his freedom, given too much freedom that he feels superior to everyone, unable to handle problems and thinks that only he is suffering from such situations, spending time with the wrong people, and so on.

-The person with rage forgets about the surroundings, cognitive power becomes low, because of which he takes the extreme step.
+The person with rage forgets about the surroundings, and cognitive power becomes low, because of which he takes extreme steps.

-Rage is unhealthy anger that results in loss of reputation, career, effects on relationships, and mental health.
+Rage is unhealthy anger that results in loss of reputation and career and affects on relationships and mental health.
 Rage is a dangerous disease that does not have any medicine unless the persons want to overcome it.

-A person has to think positively and be calm in an uncomfortable situation to overcome rage.
+To overcome rage, a person has to think positively and be calm in an uncomfortable situation.
 It takes a lot of time for a person to overcome anger and rage.
 Rage and anger will give rise to feelings like jealousy, hatred, competition, possessiveness, sadism, and contempt.

 rage